 Is Buprenorphine Right for Me?

 If you are wondering if buprenorphine and medication assisted treatment could be beneficial for you or a loved one, please contact our office.
 We offer medication assisted treatment in Raleigh, North Carolina, and have experienced psychiatric providers.
-You can call our office at 919.893.4465, email our Patient Care Coordinators at info@aimwellbeing.com, or complete our online intake linked HERE to start the process of becoming a patient.
+AIM strives to be an integrated practice that offers throughout the state and to Raleigh Psychiatry, Therapy, TMS, MAT, and Outpatient Rehab.